Albino Animals - Birds

 An American Robin that had been feeding with other Robins.

-This one is dark around the eye and has the normal yellow beak.
+This white (leucistic) form is dark around the eye and has the normal yellow beak.

 [S]

-An albino House Sparrow with pink eyes, beak, legs, and feet.
-In its natural colors, it is a common bird
+A white (leucistic) House Sparrow with pink eyes, beak, legs, and feet.
+In its natural colors, it is a common

 common to baby birds.
 When they open their mouths, this coloration stimulates the

 parent to feed the young bird.
-Thanks to Peter Reinhard of Germany,
+My thanks to Peter Reinhard of Germany,

 a breeder of sparrows, for confirming the identification.